Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Mitigation of Data-Mining Concerns and Economic Rationale

 \subsection{Economic Regularization and the ``Lucky Factor'' Filter}

-A key concern in automated factor discovery is the identification of lucky factors signals that appear significant due to extensive search rather than genuine economic mechanisms \citep{harvey2016cross}.
-To mitigate this risk, our framework embeds economic interpretability directly into the factor generation process.
+A key concern in autonomous factor discovery is the identification of lucky factors—signals that appear significant due to extensive search rather than genuine economic mechanisms \citep{harvey2016cross}.
+The proliferation of these spurious signals is not merely a statistical artifact, but is deeply rooted in human behavioral biases.
+As conceptualized in the scientific outlook of financial economics \citep{harvey2017presidential}, human cognition is evolutionarily wired to tolerate high Type I errors (false positives).
+In a primal environment, the energetic cost of reacting to a false alarm (e.g., fleeing from rustling grass that turns out to be wind) is negligible compared to the fatal cost of a Type II error (e.g., ignoring the rustling grass that conceals a predator).
+In empirical finance, this asymmetric survival heuristic translates into a pervasive psychological urge to over-interpret random noise as profitable patterns, inevitably driving human researchers toward data mining and the expansion of the ``factor zoo.''

+Our Agentic AI framework provides a structural safeguard against this human cognitive flaw.
+Unlike human researchers who are prone to HARKing (Hypothesizing After the Results are Known)—where a high Sharpe ratio is retrospectively used to justify a spurious narrative—our framework enforces a strict deductive process.
+By leveraging the vast prior knowledge embedded in Large Language Models, the agent operates within a semantic search space rather than a purely mathematical one.
+To mitigate the risk of spurious discoveries, our framework embeds economic interpretability directly into the factor generation process.
 Specifically, the agent generates candidate factors under explicit interpretability constraints.
-The mathematical expression of a factor and its economic rationale are produced jointly rather than sequentially, ensuring that each proposed signal is accompanied by a plausible economic explanation for why the transformation of price–volume information may predict future returns.
+The mathematical expression of a factor and its economic rationale are produced jointly rather than sequentially.
+This ensures that each proposed signal is accompanied by a plausible economic explanation for why the transformation of price–volume information may predict future returns, fundamentally constraining the brute-force data mining that plagues traditional quantitative research.